Valour Digital Securities Limited And The Hashgraph Group (THG) Expand Access To Hedera HBAR ETP With Euronext Listing

 TORONTO, Dec.
-18, 2024 /PRNewswire/ - DeFi Technologies Inc. (the " Company " or " DeFi Technologies ") (CBOE CA: DEFI) (GR: R9B) (OTC: DEFTF), a crypto native technology company that pioneers the convergence of traditional capital markets with the world of decentralised finance (" DeFi "), is pleased to announce that Valour Inc. and Valour Digital Securities Limited (together, " Valour "), a leading issuer of exchange-traded products (" ETPs ") providing simplified access to digital assets, has listed the 1Valour Hedera Physical Staking ETP (ISIN: GB00BRC6JM96) on Euronext Amsterdam under its Valour Digital Securities Limited (" VDSL ") base prospectus.
+18, 2024 (GLOBE NEWSWIRE) -- DeFi Technologies Inc. (the " Company " or " DeFi Technologies ") (CBOE CA: DEFI) (GR: R9B) (OTC: DEFTF), a crypto native technology company that pioneers the convergence of traditional capital markets with the world of decentralised finance (" DeFi "), is pleased to announce that Valour Inc. and Valour Digital Securities Limited (together,“ Valour ”), a leading issuer of exchange-traded products (" ETPs ") providing simplified access to digital assets, has listed the 1Valour Hedera Physical Staking ETP (ISIN: GB00BRC6JM96) on Euronext Amsterdam under its Valour Digital Securities Limited (" VDSL ") base prospectus.

-This listing expands the reach of Valour's innovative Hedera HBAR ETP, providing broader access for European investors seeking exposure to Hedera's native token, HBAR.
-In collaboration with

 Enhancing Market Accessibility